apache/druid-website-src/druid-powered.md

 and hundreds batch indexing jobs on daily basis.
 It's a pleasure to work with Druid, extraordinarily efficient and exceptionally stable platform with vibrant community.

+## Alphaa AI

+We leverage Apache Druid in conjunction with the Alphaa AI Super AI NLP Engine to implement Natural Language Query on billions of rows of data for Alphaa Cloud customers.

 ## Amobee

 Today’s consumers move across screens with ease.
 But advertisers and media companies alike struggle to unify audiences and optimize media investment.
 Only [Amobee](https://www.amobee.com/) brings it all together.
 We give you the power to bridge these silos with end-to-end solutions that help brands, agencies, and media companies optimize the consumer experience across linear TV, connected TV and digital, including social.
 You are in control, finding the audiences you seek and getting the performance that you need to drive meaningful results for your business.
 Our loyal customers have achieved dramatic performance improvements and efficiencies by holistically optimizing their full portfolio of media against strategic, in-market audiences.
 Together, these beloved household brands and premium media providers have made Amobee a world leading advertising & premium media management platform.
 Why?
 Like us, they believe that when all media investment can be mapped to business outcomes, everyone wins -- including the consumer.